Shogun: Etymology

+Though shōgun (将軍) now predominantly refers to the historical position sei-i taishōgun (征夷大将軍) in Japanese, the term is generically used for the rank of general in other East Asian languages, such as Chinese (將軍 (将军, jiāngjūn, zoeng1 gwan1)), in which it is secondarily used for the historical Japanese position.

+The macron in the romanization "shōgun" depicts the Japanese long "o" vowel sound in しょうぐん, though because of the common tendency to drop diacritics in written English, "shogun" has become a common spelling of the English word.

+In the western world, he was referred to as Tycoon.
+It was not until later that the proper term of Sei-i-tai or sei-i taishōgun was used.

 Titles

-Historically, similar terms to Seii Taishōgun were used with varying degrees of responsibility, although none of them had equal or more importance than Seii Taishōgun.
+Historically, similar terms to sei-i taishōgun were used with varying degrees of responsibility, although none of them had equal or more importance than sei-i taishōgun.
 Some of them were:

 History

 First shogun

 There is no consensus among the various authors since some sources consider Tajihi no Agatamori the first, others say Ōtomo no Otomaro, other sources assure that the first was Sakanoue no Tamuramaro, while others avoid the problem by just mentioning from the first Kamakura shogun Minamoto no Yoritomo.

+Originally, the title of sei-i taishōgun ("Commander-in-Chief of the Expeditionary Force Against the Barbarians") was given to military commanders during the early Heian period for the duration of military campaigns against the Emishi, who resisted the governance of the Kyoto-based imperial court.

 Heian period (794–1185)

-Originally, the title of Sei-i Taishōgun ("Commander-in-Chief of the Expeditionary Force Against the Barbarians") was given to military commanders during the early Heian period for the duration of military campaigns against the Emishi, who resisted the governance of the Kyoto-based imperial court. Ōtomo no Otomaro was the first Sei-i Taishōgun.
-The most famous of these shoguns was Sakanoue no Tamuramaro.

-In the later Heian period, one more shogun was appointed.
-Minamoto no Yoshinaka was named sei-i taishōgun during the Genpei War, only to be killed shortly thereafter by Minamoto no Yoshitsune.

 Sakanoue no Tamuramaro

 Sakanoue no Tamuramaro (758–811) was a Japanese general who fought against the Emishi tribes of northern Japan (settled in the territory that today integrates the provinces of Mutsu and Dewa).
 Tamarumaro was the first general to bend these tribes, integrating their territory to that of the Yamato State.
-For his military feats he was named Seii Taishōgun and probably because he was the first to win the victory against the northern tribes he is generally recognized as the first shogun in history.
-(Note: according to historical sources Ōtomo no Otomaro also had the title of Seii Taishōgun).
+For his military feats he was named sei-i taishōgun and probably because he was the first to win the victory against the northern tribes he is generally recognized as the first shogun in history.
+(Note: according to historical sources Ōtomo no Otomaro also had the title of sei-i taishōgun).